 Betta fish are not a particularly large species, but all aquarium fish need space to swim.
 Despite the fact that bettas are often sold in tiny bowls, your betta fish needs a regular aquarium with the proper equipment in order to thrive.
 It doesn’t have to be huge, but it does need to provide a certain amount of space to keep your betta fish happy and healthy.

-Our top 10 Picks for the Best Betta Tanks in 2018
+Our top 10 Picks for the Best Betta Tanks

 #10 Tetra LED Half Moon Betta Aquarium (1.1-Gallon)